Audio Visual is a unique combination of both still and moving photography with sound,

-To keep their interest a variety of distant, medium and close up etc shots is needed to inject some dynamics into the sequence.
-You will need dozens to hundreds of good pictures.
+To keep interest a variety of distant, medium and close up shots is often required to inject some dynamics into the sequence.

-Many seemingly simple pictures are composed of elements from several original pictures.
-This enables even greater scope for pleasing visual progression.
-Elements of a picture can be changed rather than changing the whole picture, further enhancing the sense of visual ‘flow.’
+Digital imaging allows seemingly simple pictures to be composed of elements taken from several original pictures.
+This enables even greater scope for a pleasing visual progression.
+Parts of a picture can now be changed rather than changing the whole picture, thus further enhancing the sense of visual ‘flow’.

-Similarly, the soundtrack and how it relates to the pictures, should be borne in mind at all times even if it's just one piece of music.
-Pictures and sound should fuse together into a single entity, a single experience, so must be considered together, right from the outset.
-These points are all part of the ‘AV mindset.’
+Similarly, the soundtrack and how it relates to the pictures should be borne in mind - even if it's just one piece of music.
+Pictures and sound should fuse together into a single entity and so must be considered together right from the outset.
+These points are all part of an ‘AV mindset’.

-The final technique to master is production - the process of bringing together all of the component parts to make a sequence which is truly greater than the sum of those parts.
+The final technique is production - the process of bringing together all of the individual component parts to make a sequence which is truly greater than the sum of those parts.

 Audio Visual sequences are not just about pictures and sound - it can become a whole